yurifrl/foundryvtt-mcp/SETUP_GUIDE.md

 **Best for**: Full functionality including data querying, dice rolling, and content management.

 **Setup**:

 1. Install the [Foundry REST API](https://foundryvtt.com/packages/foundry-rest-api) module in FoundryVTT
-2. Get an API key from [the relay server](https://foundryvtt-rest-api-relay.fly.dev/)
+2. Get the API key from the module configuration page in FoundryVTT
 3. Configure the module with your API key
 4. Update your `.env`:
    ```env